mrlem/kotlin-native-gnome/FAQ.md

 # FAQ

+## Why support only Linux?

+Because this is my primary target, as it is where GTK is the native UI.
+Support for Windows / MacOSX shouldn't be too hard to add, if anyone is interested (just need to update build files).

 ## Why create a new GTK binding instead of reusing one of the existing ones?

 This question is perfectly legitimate.
 I would have liked to rely on an existing binding (I could have focused on creating tools around it),